shurab/RhoconnectJavaPluginDemo/README.md

 ### Editing partitioning

-If you wish login to rhodes application under your name, then edit return value of `getPartition` method in com/rhomobile/contact/service/ContactServiceImpl.java file to something valuable for you.
+If you want your data to be partitioned by your login name (user name), then edit in com.rhomobile.contact/ContactAuthenticate file return value of `authenticate` method.
+Bu default, application partitioned by ‘app’ (the data will be shared among all users).

 ### Creating Rhodes application